 - Review process puts most of the weight on the reviewers, with few checks or balances

-- Little or no training and consistent for ACs.
-Nothing to encourage consistency between ACs, even experienced ACs
+- Little or no training for ACs.
+Nothing to encourage consistency between ACs, even between experienced ACs.

 - Paper matching algorithm (TPMS) doesn’t work well anymore